6 Reasons Why Your Aircon Condenser Is Vibrating And Noisy When Running

 What determines the amount of noise?

-The different types of aircon’s will provide different problems when it comes to quieting but all of them will have one thing in common.
-Old units will create more noise compared to the newer units as they’re nearing the end of working cycle.
-But mostly newer units are basically quiet.
+The different types of aircon will provide various problems when it comes to quieting but all of them will have one thing in common.
+Old units will create more noise compared to newer units as they’re nearing the end of the working cycle.
+But mostly newer units are quiet.

 Window units are hard to quiet and mostly the noise will not originate from the unit.
-You will witness noise when the unit is off as air will be flowing through it therefore causing some sound.
-If you happen to remove the filter and front vent panel, you will clearly see outside and therefore air have an unconstrained way into the interior.
-You can easily solve the problem.
-To solve it you can fit a shield on the outside part of the unit therefore causing the air-flow and the sound to take the right angle into the path landing into unit’s the air intake in the aircon.
-Incorporating the shield with the right sound absorbing closed-cell foam will reduce the noise.
+You will witness noise when the unit is off as air will flow through it, causing some sound.
+If you happen to remove the filter and front vent panel, you will see outside, and therefore air has an unconstrained way into the interior.
+You can quickly solve the problem.
+To solve it you can fit a shield on the outside part of the unit, therefore, causing the airflow and the sound to take the right angle into the path landing into unit’s the air intake in the aircon.
+Incorporating the shield with the right sound-absorbing closed-cell foam will reduce the noise.
 Attendants in the sheet metal shop will make you the sheet provided you present them with the right dimensions.

 Open chat